 LIVING IN RESIDENCE

-Everyone who is accepted into Residence must fill out a 'Personality Profile' that is located in your Student Information Form.
+Everyone who is accepted into Residence must fill out a 'Personality Profile' that is located on the My Housing Portal.
 Your roommate is selected based on your answers to the personality profile.
 We recommend that you fill out the personality profile by yourself and answer each question truthfully.
 This way you end up with the best match possible.
 You may request to live with a friend while in Residence, and as long as you have both been accepted, and you both request to live with each other, we will place you in the same suite.
 Please note that there are no co-ed suites available.

 Winter or Summer Semesters